VUHL 05: VUHL 05RR

 On June 13, 2016, the VUHL 05RR prototype was presented at the Goodwood Festival of Speed 2016, as an uprated version of the 05 with a clear focus towards an enhanced track experience.
-It was until the Race Of Champions México, in January 2019 that the production-ready VUHL 05RR was unveiled.
+It was until the Race Of Champions Mexico, in January 2019 that the production-ready VUHL 05RR was unveiled.
 The RR designation stands for Road and Race, an indication of the car's focused character and supercar level performance.
 Compared to the standard 05, weight is reduced by 65 kg to 660 kg dry.
 The output of the 2,300 cc turbocharged inline-4 is increased to 400 hp and 380 lb-ft.
 These figures give a power-to-weight ratio of 600 hp/tonne, which coupled with the sequential paddle shift gearbox, results in a 0-60 time of 2.7 seconds.

 A lightened flywheel, race clutch, and carbon fiber wheels significantly reduce rotational inertia, while lowering the powertrain in the chassis has dropped the center of gravity of the car by 50mm.
 A limited slip differential is standard, as are track-focused suspension and steering systems.
 Bespoke tire and suspension setups are available by special order.
 Grip is increased by an all-new high-downforce setup that includes a large single-plane rear wing.
 The car is capable of 1.8G of lateral acceleration.